On a construction of some homology $d$-manifolds: Preliminaries

+\begin{Lemma} Let $\D$ be a normal $d$-pseudomanifold with $g_2(\D)\leq2$.
+Then $\D$ is a triangulation of the $d$-sphere. \end{Lemma} \begin{proof} We prove the result by induction on the dimension $d$.
+The result is trivial for dimensions up to 2.
+Let $\D$ be a normal $3$-pseudomanifold with $g_2 (\D) \leq 2$.
+Then $g_2 (\lk u)\leq 2$ for every vertex $u\in\D$.
+Since all the normal 2-pseudomanifolds are manifolds and triangulated 2-manifolds with $g_2\leq 2$ are triangulated 2-spheres, all the vertex links of $\D$ are triangulated $2$-spheres.
+Therefore, $\D$ is a $3$-manifold.
+Now, according to \Cref{Zheng1}, all the homology $3$-manifolds with $g_2 \leq 2$ are triangulated spheres; hence, $\D$ is a triangulated $3$-sphere.

+Suppose that the result is true for the normal pseudomanifolds of dimensions up to $m$.
+Let $\D$ be a normal $(m+1)$-pseudomanifold with $g_2(\D) \leq 2$.
+Then the link of every vertex is a normal $m$-pseudomanifold, and $g_2(\lk v) \leq g_2(\D) \leq 2$ for each vertex $v$ in $\D$.
+By the induction hypothesis, $\lk v$ is a triangulated sphere for each vertex $v\in\D$.
+Therefore, $\D$ is a triangulated $(m+1)$-manifold with $g_2 (\D)\leq 2$.
+Hence, according to \Cref{Zheng}, $\D$ is a triangulated $(m+1)$-sphere. \end{proof}

-The definition of normal pseudomanifold itself implies that the only $d$-dimensional normal pseudomanifold with $d+2$ vertices is the standard sphere $\mathbb{S}^d_{d+2}$, which is the boundary complex of a $d+1$ simplex.
-Several classifications for normal pseudomanifolds are there for some fixed vertices and edges.
-The following is first stated in \cite{BagchiDatta98} and then observed in \cite{Zheng}. \begin{Proposition} If $\D$ is a normal $d$-pseudomanifold with $d+3$ vertices, then $\D=\p\s^{i}\star\p\s^{d+1-i}$, where $1\leq i\leq (d-1)$.
-Moreover, if $\D$ is prime, then $g_2(\D)=1$ in such case. \end{Proposition} \begin{Lemma} Let $d\geq 4$ and $\D$ be a prime normal $d$-pseudomanifold such that $g_2(\D)\geq 1$.
-Let $u$ be a vertex in $\D$ such that $\lk u$ is prime.
-Then $g_2(\lk u)\geq 1$. \end{Lemma} \begin{proof} Suppose that $g_2(\lk u)=0$.
-Therefore $\lk u$ is a stacked $(d-1)$-sphere.
-If $\lk u$ is the connected sum of boundary complex of two or more $d$-simplices, then it contains a missing $(d-1)$-simplex and hence $\lk u$ is not prime.
-Thus $\lk u=\p\s^{d}$, for some $d$-simplex $\s^{d}$.
-If $\s^{d}\in\D$, then $\D$ is the boundary complex of a $(d+1)$-simplex and hence $g_2(\D)=0$.
-If $\s^{d}\notin\D$, then $\D$ contains a missing $d$-simplex and hence $\D$ is not prime.
-Thus we conclude that $g_2(\lk u)\geq 1$. \end{proof}
+It follows from the definition of normal pseudomanifold that the only $d$-dimensional normal pseudomanifold with $d+2$ vertices is the standard sphere $\mathbb{S}^d_{d+2}$, which is the boundary complex of a $(d+1)$-simplex.
+Various categorizations for normal pseudomanifolds are available, considering specific numbers of vertices and edges.
+The following particular outcome was initially presented in \cite{BagchiDatta98} and subsequently noticed in \cite{Zheng}. \begin{Proposition}{\rm \cite{BagchiDatta98, Zheng}} If $\D$ is a normal $d$-pseudomanifold with $d+3$ vertices, then $\D=\p\s^{i}\star\p\s^{d+1-i}$, where $1\leq i\leq d$, and $g_2(\D)\leq 1$.
+Moreover, if $\D$ is prime, then $g_2(\D)=1$. \end{Proposition} \begin{Lemma} Let $d\geq 4$ and $\D$ be a prime normal $d$-pseudomanifold such that $g_2(\D)\geq 1$.
+If $u$ is a vertex in $\D$ such that $\lk u$ is prime, then $g_2(\lk u)\geq 1$. \end{Lemma} \begin{proof} Suppose that $g_2(\lk u)=0$.
+Then $\lk u$ is a stacked $(d-1)$-sphere.
+If $\lk u$ is the connected sum of the boundary complex of two or more $d$-simplices, then it contains a missing $(d-1)$-simplex, and hence $\lk u$ is not prime.
+Thus, $\lk u=\p\s^{d}$ for some $d$-simplex $\s^{d}$.
+Since $\D$ is prime, we have $\s^{d}\in\D$, and hence $\D$ is the boundary complex of a $(d+1)$-simplex.
+This contradicts the fact that $g_2(\D)\geq 1$.
+Therefore, we conclude that $g_2(\lk u)\geq 1$. \end{proof}